Create and track Milestones in Jira

 • Number of Team members

-• Meetings or another project’s activity when the person will not be involved in the work
+• Meetings or another project activity when the person will not be involved in the work

 Let’s see how to calculate Team Capacity.
-For example, your team has one week Sprint.
+For example, your team has a one-week Sprint.
 It’s 5 working days, 40 hours per week.
-Every day team has 2 meeting, it’s 10 hours per week.
-Your team members have 3 employees: first members has availability 40 hours, second member has availability 32 hours, third member has availability 28 hours.
+Everyday team has 2 meetings, it’s 10 hours per week.
+Your team members have 3 employees: the first member has an availability of 40 hours, the second member has an availability of 32 hours, and the third member has an availability of 28 hours.

 Team Capacity = (40+32+28)-10.
 90 person-hours are available for the whole team.

-For starting a planning, you need to operate with a time iteration: by week, by two weeks or by month.
+For starting a plan, you need to operate with a time iteration: by week, by two weeks, or by month.
 If you are a Scrum team it is a Sprint.
 In the planning meeting (Sprint planning), the product owner and team members determine how much work can be done in a single sprint.
 Capacity is determined by either a percentage of time or a number of story points.
-When you represent team capacity in the timeline, Workload Panel will display and bring attention to how work is distributed across weeks or Sprint time periods.
+When you represent team capacity in the timeline, Workload Panel will display current capacity and bring attention to how work is distributed across weeks or Sprint time periods.

 Team Capacity in Jira